 As with the other Rocket Languages courses, this made me question just how well-thought-out the Rocket Russian course actually was.

-While I again believe that beginners would learn at least some useful words, phrases and grammar points in Russian, I fail to see how Rocket Russian would take you very far.
-As such you are much better off into looking into other resources such as RussianPod101 which is much more comprehensive in terms of what it offers up.
+While I believe that beginners would at least learn some useful words, phrases and grammar points in Russian, I fail to see how Rocket Russian would take you very far.
+As such, I think you’re much better off looking into other resources, like podcasts such as RussianPod101, which is much more comprehensive in terms of what it offers.

 In general, there are around four or five of each type of lesson on offer in each of the modules.

-Although this sounds quite good, in practice you don’t really learn how to use the words in a sentence and all of the various techniques and exercises to get you ‘speaking’ Russian basically amount to endless memorization just presented in different ways.
+Although this sounds quite good, in practice you don’t really learn how to use the words in a sentence, and all of the various techniques and exercises to get you ‘speaking’ Russian basically amount to endless memorization just presented in different ways.

-On top of the main bulk of the lessons, there are also some Travelogue lessons for you to work through whereby you follow Natalya and Ivan as they travel around Russia.
+On top of the main bulk of the lessons, there are also some Travelogue lessons for you to work through where you follow Natalya and Ivan as they travel around Russia.
 These are split into eight chapters which have four lessons each and they use much, much more Russian than the main part of the course.

-To get started you can either watch a short seven-minute video which introduces you to Rocket Russian’s various features or head straight to your Dashboard where you will find all of the Level 1 lessons.
+To get started you can either watch a short seven-minute video that introduces you to Rocket Russian’s various features or head straight to your Dashboard where you will find all of the Level 1 lessons.